amhughes8/Hciliaris_Genome/RNAseq_mapping.md

 I checked a couple of samples with fastqc and it seems like the adapters are gone but they still have PolyA contamination?
 ![plot](photos/polyA_liver.png)

 I'm going to use cutadapt to try and remove this.
-This took ~35 mins with 1 core:
+First, I need to create a conda environment for cutadapt:
 ```
 # Create and activate conda env for cutadapt
 conda create --prefix=/projects/gatins/programs_explorer/cutadapt python=3.13.5 anaconda